NHL referee Mitch Dunning communicative, can move extremities following violent collision

 The NHL said Dunning was taken to a hospital for precautionary reasons and that all neurological signs are normal.

-Manson skated alone on the ice when he slammed into Dunning early in the first period.
+Manson skated alone on the ice when he slammed into Dunning near the blue line early in the first period.
 Dunning went down in a heap and lay prone on the ice for several minutes.
 Dunning appeared to be moving his feet and moved his right hand when Manson went to talk to him.

-The game was delayed for several minutes while trainers and medical staff tended to Dunning.
+The game at the Wells Fargo Center was delayed for several minutes while trainers and medical staff tended to Dunning.

+“I just got back to the bench and next thing I know I looked out and saw Mans was kind of holding his face and the ref was on the ground,” said Colorado defenseman Cale Makar.
+“You never want to see that happen, especially on an accident like that.
+Very tough.
+Hopefully he's OK.”

 Dunning is a former professional hockey defenseman who played parts of three seasons in the OHL.
 He later shifted into officiating and was promoted to full-time NHL status in 2022.